- Home

 - 2

 Cut the flour tortillas into bite-sized pieces, roughly 2-3 cm squares.
 Spread them evenly on the prepared baking sheet in a single layer to ensure even crisping.
+Note: For lower glycemic impact, consider using almond flour or coconut flour tortillas instead of wheat flour tortillas.

 - 3